-- 2. Attainment targets (Learning outcomes) After complete this course the participant will -realize the evidence base in tissue response to treatment mechanics, three-dimensional analysis in orthodontics and orthodontic innovations -realize orthodontic problems and related fields that can be solved by the profound investigation - 3.
-Course description and timetable Seminar in advanced orthodontics comprises the effect of treatment mechanics on tissue responses, three dimensional orthodontic analysis, orthodontic innovations for the best effective treatment.
+- 2. Attainment targets (Learning outcomes) After completing this course, the participant will -realize the evidence base in tissue response to treatment mechanics, three-dimensional analysis in orthodontics and orthodontic innovations -realize orthodontic problems and related fields that can be solved by the profound investigation - 3.
+Course description and timetable

+Seminar in advanced orthodontics comprises the effect of treatment mechanics on tissue responses, three-dimensional orthodontic analysis, orthodontic innovations for the best effective treatment.
+Treatment planning, techniques, and mechanics of different types of orthodontic appliances; fixed orthodontic appliances, removable orthodontic appliances, and clear aligners.
 The student can discuss orthodontic problems and related fields so that these problems can be solved by the deeply investigation.

-Timetable Week Content

-1-3 Tissue responses to orthodontic treatment mechanics

-4-7 Acceleration of orthodontic tooth movement

-8-11 Three dimensional orthodontic analysis

-12-15 Orthodontic innovation
+Week Content 1-3 Tissue responses to orthodontic treatment mechanics 4-7 Acceleration of orthodontic tooth movement 8-11 Three-dimensional orthodontic analysis 12-15 Orthodontic innovation

-Success of the participant is evaluated with a grading system, not lower than grade B from regular participation in the seminar; benefit of the selected topic, presentation, discussion and report as a leader of the seminar; and involvement activities as an audience.
+Success of the participant is evaluated with a grading system, not lower than grade B from regular participation in the seminar; benefit of the selected topic, presentation, discussion, and report as a leader of the seminar; and involvement activities as an audience.

-Biological Mechanisms of Tooth Movement.
-Vinod Krishnan, Ze'ev Davidovitch Problem Solving in Orthodontics: Goal-Oriented Treatment Strategies.
-Chales J. Burstone, Michael R. Marcotte -Cone Beam Computed Tomography in Orthodontics: Indications, Insights and
+- 5. Prerequisite reading - -Biological Mechanisms of Tooth Movement.
+Vinod Krishnan, Ze'ev Davidovitch

+-Problem Solving in Orthodontics: Goal-Oriented Treatment Strategies.
+Chales J. Burstone, Michael R. Marcotte

-Innovations.
+-Cone Beam Computed Tomography in Orthodontics: Indications, Insights and Innovations.
 Sunil Kapila